If it seems like hurricanes are getting worse, you’re not imagining it.

 Once the storm itself has passed, you’ll be faced with the job of recovering and getting your life back to normal.
 Here’s how to do that as safely and efficiently as possible.

-• Don’t return until there’s an official all-clear.
-If you evacuated, wait until authorities say it’s safe to return.
+Don’t return until there’s an official all-clear.
+If you evacuate, wait until authorities say it’s safe to return.
 Coming back too soon could strain already shaky infrastructure and put you and your family in danger.

-• Contact your insurance provider.
-If your insurance provider hasn’t already reached out to you about coverage, reach out to communicate damage and start the process of filing claims.
+Contact your insurance provider.
+If your insurance provider hasn’t already contacted you about coverage, reach out to communicate damage and start the process of filing a claim.
 The sooner you do this, the sooner your home will be repaired.

 For more tips, check out the EPA’s guide to recovering from a hurricane.